expressjs/expressjs.com/advanced/pm.md

 ├──────────┼────┼──────┼───────┼────────┼─────────┼────────┼─────────────┼──────────┤
 │ my-app   │ 0  │ fork │ 64029 │ online │ 1       │ 0s     │ 17.816 MB   │ disabled │
 └──────────┴────┴──────┴───────┴────────┴─────────┴────────┴─────────────┴──────────┘
- Use `pm2 show <id|name>` to get more details about an app
+ Use the `pm2 show <id|name>` command to get more details about an app.
 ~~~

-Starting an app with `pm2` will immediately send it to the background.
-You can control the background app from the command line using various `pm2` commands.
+When you start an app by using the `pm2` command, the app is immediately sent to the background.
+You can control the background app from the command line by using various `pm2` commands.

-Once an app is started with `pm2` it is registered in `pm2`'s list of processes with an ID, which makes it possible to manage apps with the same name from different directories on the system, using their IDs.
+After an app is started by using the `pm2` command, it is registered in PM2's list of processes with an ID.
+You can therefore manage apps with the same name from different directories on the system, by using their IDs.

 Note that if more than one app with the same name is running, `pm2` commands affect all of them.
 So use IDs instead of names to manage individual apps.